This post may contain affiliate links. See my disclosure policy to learn more.

+3. Good Supportive Shoes

+My Apple pedometer shows that I walk about 4-8 miles at a wedding set-up day!
+In my younger years, I would wear cheap black ballet flats with no support.
+My 39-year-old self screams back at that stupid 20-something girl asking her where her REAL shoes are.
+The fact of the matter is, you get what you pay for in shoes.
+So, I guess I just didn’t want to spend the money.
+Or maybe I thought the ballet flats were cuter.
+Either way, I came to the harsh reality in my 30’s that good supportive shoes with arch support are an absolute MUST for me while working a wedding.

 These Black BZees Walking Shoes have been LIFE CHANGING for a busy wedding set-up day.
 The soles of these are SO cushy and comfortable, but also have a medium amount of arch support, which is perfect for me.

 I also love all Clarks, but THESE are my favorites.